Siege of Akhoulgo: The siege

 Shamil was now shut in with about 4000 people, of whom something over 1000 were fighting men (Baddeley does not explain why the women and children were not evacuated).
 Grabbe had about 6000 Russians and 3500 native militia.
 Seeing that those on the north bank were in a dangerous position, on 14 June he withdrew them to the south bank, which was a mistake.
 On the night of 18–19 June, the Murids occupied Ashitla without being noticed.
 Had they been more aggressive they might have accomplished something, but they were driven off the next morning.

-Surkhay's Tower taken: At dawn on 29 jun cannon opened up on Surkhay’s Tower with little effect.
+Surkhay's Tower taken: At dawn on 29 June cannons opened up on Surkhay’s Tower with little effect.
 The assault began at 9 AM.
 They got almost to the top but could go no further.
 The attack was called off at dusk with a loss of 300 men (36 killed), but the Murids had lost a larger share of their men.
 Heavier guns were brought up and on 04 jul bombardment began which soon reduced the top to a mass of ruins.
 The Murids held out, the assaulting parties were withdrawn and the bombardment continued.
 Seeing no hope the few remaining defenders tried to slip through the Russian lines.
 When the final storming party reached the summit they found only a few wounded.
 The Russian loss on the final day was only 12 killed.

 Illustration a panoramic painting storm Akhulgo, by Franz Roubaud 1891.